machingclee/android-native-study/README.md

 # android-native-study
-A list of simple app built by kotlin and jetpack-compose for study
+A list of simple apps built by kotlin and jetpack-compose for study

 1. Unit Convertor